 Combination Passenger/Freight Aircraft

-If you operate an aircraft that carries a combination of passengers and freight, where freight is carried in areas of the aircraft typically used for carrying passengers, you must advise us of the aircraft configuration.
-5.2(a)You agree 10.3 that Sydney Airport can at its discretion determine whether for billing purposes this flight will be considered a freight flight, or passenger flight, or a combination of these in accordance with this Schedule 5 in order to determine reasonable charges for the relevant service.
+If you operate an aircraft that carries a combination of passengers and freight, where freight is carried in areas of the aircraft typically used for carrying passengers, you must advise us of the aircraft configuration under clause 5.2(a).

+You agree under clause 10.3 that we can, at our discretion (acting reasonably), determine whether for billing purposes this flight will be considered a freight flight, or passenger flight, or a combination of these in accordance with this Schedule 5 in order to determine reasonable charges for the relevant service.